EFTEC/dBug/README.md

 It is an alternative to var_dump() that only requires a simple file and no external dependency.

+It also allows, variables, arrays, objects, etc.

 Initially was developed by ospinto and updated by kolanich

 [![openhub stats](https://openhub.net/p/php-dbug/widgets/project_partner_badge.gif)](https://openhub.net/p/php-dbug)

-It is the comparison between dBug and var_dump
+It is a comparison between dBug and var_dump:

 ![](docs/comparison.jpg)